-The Sub-Fund aims to provide income and moderate capital growth through a diversified portfolio of Eurozone equities, Euro-denominated fixed income securities as well as money market instruments, cash instruments and Underlying Funds that invest in Eurozone securities.
+The Sub-Fund aims to provide income and moderate capital growth through a diversified portfolio of European equities, fixed income securities as well as money market instruments, cash instruments and Underlying Funds that invest in European securities.

-Eurozone securities are issued by companies which have their registered office in, and with an official listing on a major stock exchange or other regulated market of any European Monetary Union (EMU) member country.
-Initially this will be the 19 member countries but if other countries join the EMU in the future then investments in these countries may also be considered.
-Whilst there are no capitalization restrictions, it is anticipated that the Sub-Fund will seek to invest primarily in larger, established companies.
+European securities are issued by companies which have their registered office in, and with an official listing on a major stock exchange or other regulated market of any European countries Whilst there are no capitalization restrictions, it is anticipated that the Sub-Fund will seek to invest primarily in larger, established companies.
 The Sub-Fund is not subject to any limitation on the portion of its net asset value that may be invested in any one country.

-The Sub-Fund may invest, directly or indirectly through Underlying Funds, at least 70% of its net asset value in Euro-denominated fixed income instruments and/or Eurozone equity securities, particularly those that offer above average income and/or the potential for sustainable income growth.
+The Sub-Fund may invest, directly or indirectly through Underlying Funds, at least 70% of its net asset value in European fixed income instruments and/or European equity securities, particularly those that offer above average income and/or the potential for sustainable income growth.

-The Sub-Fund may invest up to 50% of its net asset value in units or shares of other Eurozone related Underlying Funds authorised by the SFC, or in eligible schemes (the list of "eligible schemes" is as specified by the SFC from time to time) whether authorised by the SFC or not, provided that investment in any one of such schemes may not exceed 30% of the Sub-Fund's net asset value.
+The Sub-Fund may invest up to 50% of its net asset value in units or shares of other Europe related Underlying Funds authorised by the SFC, or in eligible schemes (the list of "eligible schemes" is as specified by the SFC from time to time) whether authorised by the SFC or not, provided that investment in any one of such schemes may not exceed 30% of the Sub-Fund's net asset value.
 The Sub-Fund may also invest not more than 10% of its net assets in non-eligible schemes not authorised by the SFC.